elegant-scipy/elegant-scipy/markdown/ch5.markdown

       np.all(s2 == csr.A))
 ```

-The ability to store large, sparse matrices is incredibly powerful!
+The ability to store large, sparse matrices, and perform computations on them,
+is incredibly powerful!

 The combination of sparsity and linear algebra abounds.
 For example,
 one can think of the entire web as a large, sparse, $N \times N$ matrix.
 Each entry $X_{ij}$ indicates whether web page $i$ links to page $j$.
 By normalizing this matrix and solving for its dominant eigenvector,
 one obtains the so-called PageRank—one of the numbers Google uses to
 order your search results.
 (You can read more about this in the next chapter!)

-Now, consider studying the human brain, and represent it as a large $M
+As another example, we can represent the human brain as a large $m \times m$
-\times M$ graph, where there are $M$ nodes (positions) in which you
+graph, where there are $m$ nodes (positions) in which you
 measure activity using an MRI scanner.
 After a while of measuring,
 correlations can be calculated and entered into a matrix $C_{ij}$.
-The matrix is thresholded (which makes it sparse and fills it with
-ones and zeros), representing an adjacency matrix.
-The dominant
+Thresholding this matrix produces a sparse matrix of ones and zeros.
-eigenvector of this matrix is then calculated.
-The sign of each entry
+The eigenvector corresponding to the second-smallest eigenvalue of this matrix
-in the (length $M$) eigenvector groups the nodes into two sub-groups
+partitions the $m$ brain areas into subgroups, which, it turns out,
+correspond to functional regions of the brain [^Newman]!

-(see Newman (2006), Modularity and community structure in networks,
+[^Newman]: Newman MEJ (2006).
+Modularity and community structure in networks.
-https://doi.org/10.1073/pnas.0601602103).
-Rinse and repeat to
-form more and more and more sub-groups [^submod].
-It turns out that
-these subgroups, or communities, tell us a lot about functional
-regions of the brain!

-[^submod]: One has to be careful when subdividing the network into
-           more than one group.
-The graph under analysis remains the
-           original, *not* the previously split result.
-A correct
-           approach is explained in detail in Newman (2006).
+           PNAS 103(23):8577-8582.
+DOI:10.1073/pnas.0601602103

 <div class="landscape">
 <table style="font-size: 50%;">